seanthegeek/yaramail/_sources/tutorial.md.txt

 emails, for a number of reasons.

 - Version control tracks who made what change when, with easy rollback
-- Automations can (and should) pull a fresh copy of the repository before scanning
+- Automation can (and should) pull a fresh copy of the repository before scanning
 - CI/CD workflows can [run tests](#testing-a-collection-of-samples)
   against a collection of emails samples before allowing the rules into